 One of the purposes of life insurance coverage is to provide funds to pay this bill without having to sell assets, like cottages or the family home.
 That way, the deceased’s family can inheret these assets in full.
 One exception to this rule is for ‘spousal transfer’.
 If there is a surviving spouse or common-law partner, they can take ownership of the deceased’s assets in full, without capital gains being taxed.

 Why not get two separate policies?

-With JLTD, the death benefit is deferred until the time of the second (or “last”) death.
+With joint-last-to-die coverage, the death benefit is deferred until the time of the second (or ‘last’) death.
 Years or decades could pass between the two deaths.
-That reduces the risk to the insurance company, and hence your premiums.
+There are several advantages of this arrangement: